choishingwan/GreedyRelated/README.md

 Please note that **greedy_related** assume the input has a header line

+## Future development
+- we hope to support plink format
+- might be more tolerate with the header line?

 # Citation
 The DOI of this software is [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.831680.svg)](https://doi.org/10.5281/zenodo.831680)